metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

 As for **--height**, **--width**, **--pane** and **--pane-width** options, besides giving numeric digits, you can calculate the number using terminal size.
-If the expression contains non-digit character, it is evaluated as a Reverse Polish Notation with the terminal size pushed on the stack.
+If the expression contains non-digit character, it is evaluated as an RPN (Reverse Polish Notation) with the terminal size pushed on the stack.
 Initial value for **--height** options is terminal height, and terminal width for others.

     OPTION              VALUE
     =================   =========================